chromium/chromium/chrome/test/chromedriver/docs/run_javascript.md

 before passing it to `WebView::CallFunctionWithTimeout`.
 The [`executeAsyncScript`] function is responsible for waiting for the async script to finish, as required by the WebDriver standard.

-### Use ` WebViewImpl::CallAsyncFunction` Method

-This method is similar to `WebView::CallUserAsyncFunction`, but is intended for ChromeDriver's own embedded script code.
-This is only used to implement some obsolete features that we expect to remove in ChromeDriver version 85 (https://crbug.com/chromedriver/3376).